 A few months later, we bought a house and moved again.
 This time though, I didn’t put the essential oils behind closed doors.

 When people ask me what I do, I tell them I teach families how to eat healthy food on a budget.
-When they probe for more, I give them the 10,000 foot overview… I teach meal planning, shopping strategies and how to read labels…
+When they probe for more, I give them the 10,000 foot overview… I teach meal planning, shopping strategies and how to read food labels…

 Speaking of labels.
 Have you ever stood in the shower and read the label of your shampoo bottle?